-We have audited the financial statements of Minco Exploration Plc (the 'Company') and its subsidiaries (the 'Group') for the period ended 31 December 2022 which comprise the Group Statement of Financial Position, Company Statement of Financial Position, Group Statement of Income and Comprehensive Income, Group Statement of Changes in Equity, Company Statement of Changes in Equity, Group Statement of Cash Flows and Company Statement of Cash Flows and related notes.
+We have audited the financial statements of Minco Exploration Plc (the 'Company') and its subsidiaries (the 'Group') for the period ended 31 December 2023 which comprise the Group Statement of Financial Position, Company Statement of Financial Position, Group Statement of Income and Comprehensive Income, Group Statement of Changes in Equity, Company Statement of Cash Flows and Company Statement of Cash Flows and related notes.
 The relevant financial reporting framework that has been applied in their preparation is the Companies Act 2014 and International Financial Reporting Standards (IFRS) as adopted by the European Union.